 According to research by Ward-Green & Hill Associates, ninety-three percent of our insights are reached because of non-verbal communication.
 The human body can make over 700,000 different physical movements.
 If each one communicates a different message, what is your body language saying about you? (more…)

 Twenty-year-old Francis Ouimet was challenging his idol, Englishman Harry Vardon, who had won the Open in 1900.
-When Harry’s wealthy sponsor said Francis could not possibly win because he was not from the upper class and therefore would fold under the pressure, Harry responded, “If Mr. Ouimet wins tomorrow, it’s because he’s the best, because of who he is.
-Not who his father was, not how much money he’s got—because of WHO HE IS!” (more…)
+When Harry’s wealthy sponsor said Francis could not possibly win because he was not from the upper class and therefore would fold under pressure, Harry responded, “If Mr. Ouimet wins tomorrow, it’s because he’s the best, because of who he is.
+Not who his father was, not how much money he’s got—because of WHO HE IS!”

 In today’s turbulent economic market, even the strongest and most powerful corporate icons are challenged to find ways to improve their efficiencies.
-As they require more work from fewer numbers of people, their top priority is having effective leaders and motivators who can propel their group to greatness.
+As they require more work from fewer numbers of people, their top priority is to have effective leaders and motivators who can propel their group to greatness.
 Unfortunately, many young managers and leaders have never seen a tight economy, or at a minimum, have only a faint memory of what it can be like.
-It’s during these times that leadership skills are put to the test, because employee motivation becomes more difficult as the resources for motivating are pulled at the same time.
+It’s during these times that leadership skills are put to the test because employee motivation becomes more difficult as the resources for motivating are pulled at the same time.